Svetitskhoveli Cathedral: The architect Arsukidze

-Konstantine Gamsakhurdia's novel The Hand of the Great Master relates the legend, for which there is no documentary evidence, that a priest who had also been Arsakidze's patron and teacher was so jealous of Arsakidze's success that he used his influence with the king to have the architect's right hand cut off.
-According to the novel, King George was also jealous of Arsakidze over his lover, the beautiful Shorena.
+Konstantine Gamsakhurdia's novel The Hand of the Great Master relates the legend, for which there is no documentary evidence, that a priest who had also been Arsukidze's patron and teacher was so jealous of Arsukidze's success that he used his influence with the king to have the architect's right hand cut off.
+According to the novel, King George was also jealous of his lover, the beautiful Shorena.

 Icons and frescoes

 The cathedral interior walls were once fully adorned with medieval frescoes, but many of them did not survive.
-In the 1830s, when Emperor Nicholas I was scheduled to visit Mskheta, Russian authorities razed the galleries and whitewashed timeless frescoes as part of an effort to give the cathedral a "tidier look"; in the end the Czar never even came.
+In the 1830s, when Emperor Nicholas I was scheduled to visit Mtskheta, Russian authorities razed the galleries and whitewashed timeless frescoes as part of an effort to give the cathedral a "tidier look"; in the end the Czar never even came.
 Today, after much careful restoration, some frescoes survive, including a 13th-century depiction of the "Beast of the Apocalypse" and figures of the Zodiac.